 Planning applications must demonstrate how any new development will provide, through the installation of the necessary infrastructure, mitigation against flooding and drainage issues.
+Water infrastructure provided by an appropriate statutory undertaker may, in exceptional circumstances, be supported where particular locational needs for essential engineering works in a flood zone have been clearly demonstrated.

-A site-specific flood risk assessment should be produced taking full account of the current Flood Zones illustrated at Appendix A4, and the specific drainage system in each village (See Appendix B2 for West Tytherley).
+A site-specific flood risk assessment should be produced taking full account of the up to date Flood Zones as illustrated at Appendix A4, and the specific drainage system in each village (See Appendix B2 for West Tytherley).